 The newest version of the Open Discovery Initiative Recommended Practice was approved by NISO and published in June 2020.
 The updated ODI Recommended Practice provides a more detailed treatment of Abstracting and Indexing (A&I) content products, and supports better metadata sharing (including information about open access material) and record display, as well as improved tracking of usage statistics and authentication mechanisms.
 It also includes advice on systems, training, and communication for libraries that configure and upgrade their discovery systems.
 ODI's intent is to unify the community by encouraging dialogue among stakeholders and by increasing order within the industry by standardizing practices.

 The ODI Standing Committee is now concentrating on education and promotion, particularly around ensuring awareness of new conformance statements to be prepared by all stakeholders (content providers, discovery providers, and libraries).

 The ODI Standing Committee posts periodic updates on its work to the ODI observer mailing list; any interested observer may join this list.
 It is also possible to follow @NISO_ODI on Twitter.
-Ken Varnum and Geoff Morse presented on ODI at NISO Plus in February and led a NISO webinar about it in November.
-Julie Zhu presented as part of the ERMB Pre-conference at the CEAL 2021 meeting.
-Julie Zhu and Teresa Hazen plan to speak about ODI at the NASIG 2021 conference, and Bobbi Patham presented on ODI at the NISO ALA Update event in June.
+Julie Zhu and Teresa Hazen spoke about ODI at the NASIG 2021 conference, and Bobbi Patham presented on ODI at the NISO ALA Update event in June.
 Laura Morse plans to present at the Charleston Conference in November.